-As of May, 2019, there are 956 WiFi hotspots across the country.
-Every year, new hotspots pop up, Internet speed improves, and the cost of connecting decreases.
+As of June, 2019, there are 956 WiFi hotspots across the country.
+Every year, new hot spots pop up, Internet speed improves, and the cost of connecting decreases.
 In 2017, Google servers went live in Cuba, making them the first foreign internet company to host content in Cuba.
 I still hear some travelers complain that they can’t jump on WiFi in every single cafe like in other countries, but know that Internet access has dramatically improved in recent years, we’ve all just been spoiled in other countries.

 Don’t forget to Pin this post for later!